SmartekWorks/smartekworks.github.io/swat/guide_scenarios.md

 Adding Cases to Scenario
 ---

 If you set any variable in the scenario, You can add different sets of data for variables of the scenario.
 SWAT use **Case** for a set of data.
-With data sepprated from scenario, you can easily reuse your scenario with different sets of data.
+With data separated from scenario, you can easily reuse your scenario with different sets of data.

 1. Visit **Scenarios** page in the newly created test.
 2. Click <span class="caret"></span> on the right of the newly created scenario `S0001` and select **Add case**.
 A dialog with **Title** and inputs related to the scenario variables will show.
 3. Fill in **Title** with what you like, and **Keyword** with `test`, **Index** with `2`, which means you enter `test` to the search box and select the second suggestion on the suggestion list.
-4. You can add some other case with differnt values of **Keyword** and **Index**.
+4. You can add some other case with different values of **Keyword** and **Index**.

 Hint: You can export case table of test set in Excel file and import it back to the test set.
 You can easily add/modify/delete cases on Excel file in this way.